hanwenzhang123/fullstack-note/02-note/README.md

 - responds to data changes instantly
 - renders the right components for a smooth user experience.

+#### render()
+- it renders the HTML elements that the component contains into the DOM.

 #### state
+- state is an object that contains data that lives inside of the current component as local or instance variables.
 - state is data which you can change inside of a component to then force this component to be re-evaluated
 - it is an object internally captured by class (in the constructor, this.state)
 - an object that controls the behavior of the component, may change over the lifetime of the component.

+#### state purpose
+- It is used to render data to the DOM
+- It is used to be passed down as props to a child component
+- It is used to be integrated with a method or a function

 #### props
 - props is data you pass from a parent component to a child component